umbraco/UmbracoDocs/Tutorials/Editor-Manual/Media-Management/Working-with-Folders.md

 needsV8Update: "true"
 ---

+# Working with Folders

 All media within your site first needs to be loaded into the Media section.
 The Media section is basically a media library for the site.
 Within the Media section you can create folders and files in a similar manner to that of your desktop computer.

-# Working with Folders

-Folders can be used to help organise the Media section and to keep similar items in a logical structure.
-It is highly recommended to ensure you use folders to organise your media.
+Folders can be used to help organize the Media section and to keep similar items in a logical structure.
+It is highly recommended to ensure you use folders to organize your media.
 When your media library starts to grow folders they become essential in locating media quickly and easily.

 ## Creating a Folder